-In this post, I wanted to sit down and think about how much I personally value each of the major perks you get from Marriott Platinum Elite status to help you make a clear-cut decision.
+In this article, let’s think about the value of each of the major perks you get from Marriott Platinum Elite status to help you make a clear-cut decision on whether or not it’s worth pursuing.

 In This Post